shift-org/shift-docs/site/content/pages/shift-code-of-conduct.md

 * Inappropriate physical contact.
 You should have someone’s consent before touching them.
 * Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcome sexual advances.
 * Deliberate intimidation, stalking or following (online or in person).
+* Listing fraudulent events or repeatedly failing to show up to events after creation.
+* Sustained disruption of community events or forums, in-person or online.
+* Ignoring or evading a suspension, ban, or other requirement or action established by Shift.
 * Advocating for, or encouraging, any of the above behavior.
-* Listing fraudulent events or repeatedly failing to show up to events after creation.
-* Sustained disruption of community events, including rides and official Shift events.

 ## 5. Weapons Policy